Residential Growth Indicators (what we measure)

 Residential growth puts extra pressure on the use of good quality soils for agricultural purposes, and also can create adverse effects from the construction, location and dominance of new buildings.
 New development can also affect the open space character of residential and rural areas.
 Growth in the number of dwellings is likely to be an issue, as between 2006 and 2013 the district’s population increased by 3.5 per cent, while the number of dwellings increased by 8.8 per cent.

-Between 2007/08 and 2016/17 1077 building consents have been granted for the creation of new dwellings within the Residential Zone.
-Over a third of these consents were granted in the two years 2007/08 through to 2008/09, after which the number of building consents granted dropped sharply, until a sizeable increase in 2015/16 and 2016/17.
+Between 2008/09 and 2017/18, 989 building consents have been granted for the creation of new dwellings within the Residential Zone.
+Nearly a fifth of these consents were granted in the 2008/09 year, after which the number of building consents granted dropped sharply, until a rebound in 2015/16 and 2016/17.
 This is likely to be due to the economic recession of the late 2000s and its lingering impact on the economy.
-The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in the past two years.
+The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in 2015/16 to 2016/17.
+However, the 2017/18 figure of 101 building consents is very close to the annual average over the last ten years.

-The Resource Management Amendment Act will amend the RMA so that from 2017/18 subdivision will be permitted unless it is expressly restricted by a District Plan rule or a National Environmental Standard, which indicates that subdivision is potentially acceptable as a permitted activity in certain circumstances.
+The Resource Management Amendment Act 2017 amended the RMA so that from 2017/18 subdivision will be permitted unless it is expressly restricted by a District Plan rule or a National Environmental Standard, which indicates that subdivision is potentially acceptable as a permitted activity in certain circumstances.

 Development controls are in place for new developments to ensure any negative impacts are minimised.
 These include ‘maximum heights for buildings’, ‘yards’, ‘site coverage’, etc. The number of resource consents granted to breach development controls has generally followed the level of activity in residential subdivision and building construction over the last ten years.
 This suggests that, at this stage, the existing development controls are not creating increasing pressure on the efficient use of land.